PrimeAcademy/fomalhaut-new-technologies/technologies/python-drew.md

-# React and Axios Example by Luke Schlangen
+# Python Example by Drew

 ## About
 Python is an easy-to-learn programming language, often used in academia and by hobbists.
 There are a lot of data analytics and machine learning projects out using Python.